A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: The model

 Passing to the limit in Equation \eqref{eqn:fwd_exact_solution} we have that:

 Observe that it is important to understand how volatility behaves as time $t$ increases.
-If $t \approx t_{0}$ then the volatility of the spot price $S^{k}(t)$ the one of the fixed delivery futures products with the shorter time to maturity.
+If $t \approx t_{0}$ then the volatility of the spot price $S^{k}(t)$ is the one of the fixed delivery futures products with the shorter time to maturity.
 As time $t$ increases, the spot price $S^{k}(t)$ somehow includes all the volatility effects from the products with shorter time to maturity to the ones with a longer one.
 This is reasonable from an economical point of view.
-Indeed, if we want to simulate the process $S^{k}(t)$ in a year it would have been the $M12$, the $M11$ and so on up to $M0$ and hence it includes all their volatility.
-Moreover, an expression for $Var\left[S^{k}(t)\right]$ similar to the one in Equation \eqref{eqn:var_log_price} can be easily obtained.
-From a practical point of view, especially for power prices, it is customary to consider a hourly granularity. $F^{k}(t_{0},t)$ represents the power forward price today for hour $t$ and hence the function $F^{k}(t_{0},t)$ for $t \in \left[t_{0},T\right]$ for a fixed $T$, represents the hourly forward curve for the product $k$.
+Indeed, if we want to simulate the process $S^{k}(t)$ in a year it would have been the $M_{12}$, the $M_{11}$ and so on up to $M_{0}$ and hence we must sum-up all their volatility contributions.
+Also in this case, an expression for $Var\left[S^{k}(t)\right]$ similar to the one in Equation \eqref{eqn:var_log_price} can be easily obtained.
+From a practical point of view, especially for power prices, it is customary to consider a hourly granularity. $F^{k}(t_{0},t)$ represents the power forward price today for hour $t$ and hence the function $F^{k}(t_{0},t)$ for $t \in \left[t_{0},T^{*}\right]$, represents the hourly forward curve for the spot market $k$.
 In simulations routines, in order to simplify the simulation, we assume the the \enquote{shocks} with respect to the hourly forward curve are daily.
 For commodities with daily granularity, such as the natural gas, everything is performed on a daily basis.
-The hourly or daily forward curve should be inferred from futures market and can be obtained by using different methodologies, such as the one proposed by \citet[Chapter~7]{Benth2008b}.
+The hourly or daily forward curve should be inferred from futures market products of the form $F(t,\tau^{s},\tau^{e})$ and can be obtained by using different methodologies, such as the one proposed by \citet[Chapter~7]{Benth2008b}.